 Own equity instruments ("treasury shares") which are reacquired through Bharti Infratel Employees Welfare Trust are recognized at cost and deducted from equity.
 No gain or loss is recognized in the Consolidated Statement of Profit and Loss on the purchase, sale, issue or cancellation of the Group own equity instruments.
-Any difference between the carrying amount and the consideration, if reissued, is recognized in the share based payment reserves.
+Any difference between the carrying amount and the consideration, if reissued, is recognized in the general reserve and gain or loss, if sold, is recognised in treasury shares.
 Share options exercised during the reporting period are satisfied with treasury shares.